NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - Unauthorized use of copyrighted material including, but not limited to, digitization and distribution from copyrighted sources, the installation or use of any copyrighted content, software, or service for which North Coast Church or the end user does not have an active license.

-- Purchasing hardware, software, or services for North Coast Church use without prior IT review and written approval.
+- Purchasing hardware, software, or services for North Coast Church use without prior IT review and authorization.

-- The use of personal/unapproved communication platforms, apps, or services to preform assigned job duties instead of IT approved platforms, apps, and services.
+- The use of personal/unapproved platforms, apps, software, or services to preform assigned job duties instead of IT approved platforms, apps, software, and services.

-- The use of IT-provided or approved platforms, apps, services, resources, or assets outside of their intended use-cases.
+- The use of IT-provided or approved platforms, apps, software, services, resources, or assets outside of their intended use-cases.

 - Purposely engaging in activity that may:
   - Violate of the rights of any person or company protected by: copyright, terms of service, trade secret, patent, or other intellectual property, or similar laws or regulations.
 This includes, but not limited to, the procurement, storage, installation, use, or distribution of products or services that are not appropriately licensed for use by North Coast Church.
   - Interfere with the regular operation of computers, networks, software, or other IT provisioned technology or services.
-  - Degrade the performance of information systems.
   - Deprive an authorized North Coast Church user access to a North Coast Church resource.
   - Obtain extra resources beyond those allocated.
   - Circumvent North Coast Church security measures, attempt to uncover security loopholes, or gain unauthorized access to computer systems or data.
   - Attempt to hide or obfuscate the activity or identity of devices, computers, network traffic, software, or accounts.
   - Produce, procure, or transmit material that is in violation of sexual harassment or hostile workplace laws.
+  - Monitor or tamper with another user's communications.
+  - Read, copy, alter, or delete another user's files, settings, or software without their permission.

 **Staff Account Misuse**